ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ### Hard to Read Type Expressions

+By default, polymorphic variant types aren't declared with a name before being used.
+The compiler will generate type expression corresponding to each function dealing with polymorphic variants.
+Some of those types are hard to read.
+When several such functions are composed together, infered types can become very large and difficult to understand.

+# let rec fold_left f y = function `Nil -> y | `Cons (x, u) -> fold_left f (f x y) u;;
+val fold_left :
+  ('a -> 'b -> 'b) -> 'b -> ([< `Cons of 'a * 'c | `Nil ] as 'c) -> 'b = <fun>

 ### Overconstrained Types

-In some circumstances, combining sets of contraints will artificially reduce a polymorphic variant type.
-This happens when intersection for contraints must be taken.
+In some circumstances, combining sets of contraints will artificially reduce the domain of a functioon.
+This happens when conjuction of contraints must be taken.
 ```ocaml
 # f;;
 - : [< `Broccoli | `Fruit of string ] -> string = <fun>